Covering rings by proper ideals: Abstract

 \section{Abstract}

-Let $R$ be an associative (not necessarily commutative or unital) ring.
-A \emph{cover by left ideals} of $R$ is a collection of proper left ideals whose set-theoretic union equals $R$.
-If such a cover exists, we define the \emph{left ideal covering number} $\eta_\ell(R)$ to be the cardinality of a minimal cover, and we also define $R$ to be \emph{$\eta_\ell$-elementary} if $\eta_\ell(R) < \eta_\ell(R/I)$ for every nonzero two-sided ideal $I$ of $R$.
-Similarly, we can define analogous notions for covers by right ideals $\eta_r(R)$ and two-sided ideals $\eta(R)$.
-In this paper, we classify all $\eta_\ell$-, $\eta_r$-, and $\eta$-elementary rings, and determine their corresponding ideal covering numbers.
-Since any ring $R$ that admits a finite cover by left ideals has an $\eta_\ell$-elementary residue ring $R/I$ such that $\eta_\ell(R) = \eta_\ell(R/I)$, this completely characterizes such rings and their ideal covering numbers, and likewise for rings coverable by right or two-sided ideals.
+A \emph{cover by left ideals} of an associative (not necessarily commutative or unital) ring $R$ is a collection of proper left ideals whose set-theoretic union equals $R$.
+If such a cover exists, then $\eta_\ell(R)$ is the cardinality of a minimal cover, and $R$ is $\eta_\ell$-elementary if $\eta_\ell(R)<\eta_\ell(R/I)$ for every nonzero two-sided ideal $I$ of $R$.
+We classify all $\eta_\ell$-elementary rings, and determine their covering numbers.
+Covers by right or two-sided ideals are also studied.
+This completely characterizes rings admitting finite covers by ideals.
+Our results generalize to finite covers of modules by submodules, and we determine all possible covering numbers.